tylermong/CSCI-3327-Probability-and-Applied-Statistics/7. Pokemon Mulligan Probability Simulation/README.md

 ## Summary
 This project computes the probability of a player's initial hand resulting in a mulligan, for each number of Pokemon in the deck (from 0/60 to 60/60).
 It runs this simulation N times (specified in the Main class) allowing for a more accurate probability.
 The results for each deck configuration are printed to the console.

-This project computes the probability of a player's initial hand requiring a mulligan in the Pokémon Trading Card Game.
-It simulates drawing hands from a deck and determines if each hand contains at least one Basic Pokémon card.
-The simulation runs multiple trials to estimate the probability of needing to mulligan based on deck composition.

-This project demonstrates set operations by implementing union, intersection, and complement functions.
-These functions are applied to integer, floating point, and string sets, with the results printed to the console.

 ## TODO
 - [x] Improve comments to enhance clarity.